dhee-tree/majesticQuiz/visualising_data_task/README.md

 - [Matplotlib](https://matplotlib.org/)

 ## Installation
+Assuming you have python installed on your computer, follow the steps below to install the required libraries and run the program:
+- Navigate to the directory with `cd visualising_data_task`.
+- Create or activate a virtual environment (optional).
-- Run `pip install -r requirements.txt` to install the required libraries
+- Run `pip install -r requirements.txt` to install the required libraries.

 ## Usage
 1. Run `python main.py` to start the program.